Neats29/neats29.github.io/source/coaching/index.md

 I have created a new session format that I am calling Somatic well-being practice, which is the culmination of what has worked for me to increase a sense of well-being and developing a nurturing resource of internal love.

 I am not a certified therapist or coach (yet).
-Though I am currently taking an IFS certification course and I have done many courses over the years that don't come with official certifications.
+Though I am currently undertaking an IFS training course and I have done many courses over the years that don't come with official certifications.
 I bring my [deep sensitivity](https://twitter.com/neats29/status/1547967565602836482?s=20), [intuition](https://twitter.com/neats29/status/1568747740330618881?s=20), [compassion](https://twitter.com/neats29/status/1617284793405739009?s=20) and patience to every session.
-So far I have done more than 300 hours of these sessions.
+So far I have done close to 400 hours of these sessions.

 __Current courses I'm undertaking:__
-- IFS certification
+- IFS training
 - MDMA facilitator training
 - A year-long programme with the Art of Accomplishment (Joe Hudson)